horengo/multitemporal_multifactor_corridors/README.md

 # Repository for the generation of multitemporal multifactor corridor networks (M2CoNet)
 The generation of M2CoNet requires several steps:
-1. Generation of cost surfaces (for which the GEE code is provided)
+1. Generation of cost surface.
-2. Generation of cost distance rasters from user-defined points using the knights move algorithm
+2. Generation of cost distance rasters from user-defined points using the knights move algorithm.
-3. Generation of corridors using the previously generated cost distance rasters
+3. Generation of corridors using the previously generated cost distance rasters.
-4. Normalisation of the corridors
+4. Normalisation of the corridors.
-5. Raster cells stats to join all normalised corridors
+5. Raster cells stats to join all normalised corridors.

 While a Jupyter Notebook with the full algorithm is provided (the requirements file can be used to set up the environment), GEE code is also provided for those who prefer to use GEE web-based code editor.